41 Fun Facts About Pittsburgh You Weren’t Taught in School

 Pittsburgh’s WQED was the first public radio station in the country when it began broadcasting in 1954.

-Forbes Field was the country’s first baseball stadium when it opened on June 30, 1909.
+Forbes Field was the country’s first concrete and steel baseball stadium when it opened on June 30, 1909.